Two sentenced in unrelated fraud schemes

 Two defendants in unrelated fraud cases were sentenced Wednesday in Tulsa federal court.

-Adewale Matthew Abel, 51, was sentenced to no prison time and three years supervision by the U.S. Probation Office while Carol A. Broyles, 49, faces a 27 month prison term, according to court records.
+Adewale Matthew Abel, 51, was sentenced to no prison time but three years of supervision by the U.S. Probation Office, while Carol A. Broyles, 49, faces a two-year, three-month prison term, according to court records.

 Abel admitted to being part of a trio who together sought bogus PPP loans early in the pandemic.